 The likelihoods for the individual trajectories can be combined into a log-likelihood of~$\vec{\theta}$ with respect to the full dataset $\mathcal{D} = \left\{\vec{T}^n\right\}_{n=1, \ldots, N}$:

-The parameter value that maximizes a likelihood function~$\hat{\vec{\theta}}$ is known as the maximum likelihood estimator~(MLE).
+The parameter value that maximizes a likelihood function~$\hat{\vec{\theta}}$ is known as the maximum likelihood estimator.
 This estimator has favorable statistical properties like consistency and efficiency \cite{Schervish1995}.
-Furthermore, just like the shape of the noise strength log-likelihood was indicative of the range of relevant noise strengths, the Hessian matrix of~$\mathcal{L}(\vec{\theta})$ at the MLE is connected to the uncertainty of~$\hat{\vec{\theta}}$: for a large number of trajectories, the negative inverse of the Hessian matrix approaches the variance matrix of the MLE~\cite{Schervish1995, Albrecht2024}.
-For the model at hand, the integral in Eq.~\eqref{eq:Inf_trajlikelihood} as well as the elements of the Hessian matrix have analytical expressions in terms of modified Bessel-functions and their derivatives (see App.~\ref{sec:AppTheory} and \cite{noteSI}).
-There is no analytic expression for~$\hat{\vec{\theta}}$ but it can be easily obtained by numerical maximization of~$\mathcal{L}(\vec{\theta})$.
+Furthermore, just like the shape of the noise strength log-likelihood was indicative of the range of relevant noise strengths, the Hessian matrix of~$\mathcal{L}(\vec{\theta})$ at the MLE is connected to the uncertainty of~$\hat{\vec{\theta}}$: For a large number of trajectories, the negative inverse of the Hessian matrix approaches the variance matrix of the MLE~\cite{Schervish1995, Albrecht2024}.
+For the model at hand, the integral in Eq.~\eqref{eq:Inf_trajlikelihood} and the elements of the Hessian matrix have analytical expressions in terms of modified Bessel functions and their derivatives (see Appendix \ref{sec:AppTheory} and Ref.~\cite{noteSI}).
+There is no analytic expression for~$\hat{\vec{\theta}}$, but it can be easily obtained by numerical maximization of~$\mathcal{L}(\vec{\theta})$.

 We apply this full likelihood approach to the dataset of bead trajectories in the experimental cell-cargo system.
-As described in Sec.~\ref{sec:model}, the system has been imaged every~$15\,\mathrm{s}$ but the observed dynamics can only be assumed to be diffusive above a time scale of 2 min.
+As described in Sec.~\ref{sec:model}, the system has been imaged every~$15\,\mathrm{s}$, but the observed dynamics can only be assumed to be diffusive above a time scale of 2 min.
 We therefore work with sparse versions of the trajectories in which positions are removed such that the time difference between subsequent positions in the modified trajectory is 2 min.
-When creating these sparse trajectories we start from the first position in every trajectory.
-In the following all inference results will be based on this sparse dataset.
+When creating these sparse trajectories, we start from the first position in every trajectory.
+In the following, all inference results will be based on this sparse dataset.